 Japan has so many onsen ski towns, but Kusatsu is different.
 Where else does a huge flow of thermal water power through the main plaza right in the centre of town?
-Measured at 32,300 litres per minute it’s rated Japan’s “most bountiful spring”, and looks equally amazing by day or lit up at night.
+Measured at 32,300 litres per minute it’s rated Japan’s “most bountiful spring”.
+Called ‘Yubotake’, the ‘Hot spring field’ in the centre of town looks equally amazing by day or lit up at night.

 The rain or snowmelt from Mt Shirane above the town takes 30 years to seep through the ground, gathering minerals and being heated by the magma layers of the active volcano (very active – more on that later!) to emerge as high ph value therapeutic natural hot spring water.